Same Thing (EP): Commercial performance

-Upon release, Same Thing debuted at first place on the weekly download albums charts of Billboard Japan and Oricon, both dated dated October 28, 2019.
+Upon release, Same Thing debuted at first place on the weekly download albums charts of Billboard Japan and Oricon, both dated October 28, 2019.
 Billboard reported 32,099 paid downloads, beating Official Hige Dandism's second place Traveler (2019) by over 25,000 copies.
 Following Pop Virus, it became Hoshino's second consecutive album to top the download charts.
 On the Billboard Hot Albums chart, it peaked at number three, beaten by Mafumafu's Kagura-iro Artifact and Tohoshinki's XV, and made 17 total chart weeks.
 It performed similarly on the Oricon Combined Albums Chart, where it peaked at fourth place with a total of seven appearances.
 At the end of 2019, Billboard ranked Same Thing as the eight most-downloaded album of the year, with Pop Virus securing first place.
 It ranked at 48th on the same year's Hot Albums.
 On the year-end lists for 2020, Same Thing took 33rd for Download Albums did but did not reappear on the Hot Albums.
 As of June 2024, Oricon ranks Same Thing as Hoshino's third most-successful album by combined sales, behind Pop Virus and Yellow Dancer (2015).

 With its release as a promotional single, the title track debuted at number 61 on the Billboard Japan Top Streamings Songs chart dated October 9, 2019.
 Upon the release of the EP, all songs appeared on the Streaming Songs chart: "Sarashi-mono" charted at number 14, "Same Thing" rose to 18, "Ain't Nobody Know" took 33, and "Watashi" made 63.
 The same week, all songs but "Watashi" also appeared on the Japan Hot 100: "Same Thing" at 12, "Sarashi-mono" at 20, and "Ain't Nobody Know" at 78.
 "Sarashi-mono" and "Same Thing" performed well enough to reach the Oricon Combined Singles Chart, peaking at numbers 26 and 27, respectively.